Euclid preparation. XXXIX. The effect of baryons on the Halo Mass Function: Methodology

 \subsubsection{Matching algorithm}

 For the purpose of the analysis presented in this paper, we need to identify the halo pairs corresponding to the same object identified in a hydro simulation and in its dmo counterpart.
-The matched catalogs are created by detecting the halo pairs from each of the hydro and dmo runs that are the closest to each other.
-Pairs that had a difference in mass larger than $50$ percent were discarded.
-The same procedure was applied by~\citet{Castro:2020yes}, stating that the matched catalog completeness and purity are greater than $95$ percent for objects more massive than a few times $10^{13}\,M_\odot$.
-We have independently validated the performance of the matching algorithm by comparing this position-based matching algorithm with a stricter matching algorithm based on matching objects that share more than $50$ percent of the DM particles.
+The matched catalogues are created by detecting the halo pairs from each of the hydro and dmo runs that are the closest based on the spatial proximity of their halo centres.
+Pairs that had a difference in mass of greater than $50$ percent were discarded.
+The same procedure was applied by~\citet{Castro:2020yes}, who stated that the matched catalogue completeness and purity are greater than $95$ percent for objects more massive than a few times $10^{13}\,M_\odot$.
+We independently validated the performance of the matching algorithm by comparing this position-based matching algorithm with a stricter matching algorithm based on matching objects that share more than $50$ percent of the DM particles.